NKETIAH53/News-App/README.md

  ```
   pip install -r requirements.txt
 ```
+4. Create a .env file with your SECRET_KEY

-4. Run server as localhost on port 8000(default) or a preferred port
+5. Run server as localhost on port 8000(default) or a preferred port
 ```
   python manage.py runserver <preferred port:optional>
 ```